agathoklisx/libved/README.md

   The above dictionary contains the 10000 most frequently used english words, and can be extended through the application by pressing 'a' on the dialog.

-  This implementation offers three ways to check for mispelling words.
+  This implementation offers ways to check for mispelling words.
-  1. using the command line :~spell --range=`range'
+  1. using the command line :spell --range=`range'
   2. on visual linewise mode, by pressing `S' or by using tab completion
+  3. on visual characterize mode, by pressing `S' or by using tab completion
-  3. on 'W' in normal mode
+  4. on 'W' in normal mode
+  5. on 'F' in normal mode (file operation mode)

   As it is a very simple approach with really few lines of code, it it is obvious that there is not guarantee, that will find and correct all the mispelled words